Cornwall has really made a name for itself on the food map with top TV chefs recognising the tasty natural larder the county offers.

-Rick Stein has based several businesses in the Padstow, St Merryn and Fistral Beach areas.
-Jamie Oliver’s Fifteen Cornwall sits right on the beach overlooking Watergate Bay.
-Paul Ainsworth has restaurants in Padstow and Nathan Outlaw owns restaurants in Rock and Port Isaac.
+Rick Stein has based several businesses in the Padstow, St Merryn and Fistral Beach areas, Paul Ainsworth has restaurants in Padstow and Nathan Outlaw owns restaurants in Rock and Port Isaac.

 Several well reputed chefs also head hotel restaurants.
 The abundance of fresh seafood and dairy produce has also attracted artisan producers.
 The mild climate lends itself to more unusual produce including wine and tea whilst the number of large and small artisan brewers are growing steadily.

 The following currently hold Michelin Stars or 3 AA Rosettes or above:

 - Restaurant Nathan Outlaw at the St Enodoc Hotel

 - The Seafood Restaurant (Rick Stein), Padstow